3 Ways to Cope With Social Anxiety

 What Are You Grateful For?

 Another way to boost your mood and reduce anxiety is to write down five things you are grateful for every day.
 Research suggests that focusing on gratitude helps to calm the deep limbic or emotional areas of the brain and enhances the judgment centers of the brain.
 When you focus on what you love, your brain works better, and you’ll feel better.
 You will notice a significant positive difference in your level of happiness.

 Taking supplements every day can help support your mood and increase positivity.

 - Omega-3 fatty acids promote healthy mood and emotional balance, and supports heart health.

 - GABA has shown to promote relaxation by increasing calming, focused brain waves, while also reducing other brain waves associated with worry.

-- Everyday Stress Relief formula is also a helpful, natural supplement that promotes a tranquil mind and body.
+- Magnesium is also a helpful, natural supplement that promotes calm, balanced and mentally focused demeanor.

 Furthermore, a few other suggestions for reducing social anxiety would be a balanced diet, meditation, diaphragmatic breathing, listening to relaxing music, daily exercise, and hypnosis.

 Anxiety and depression are not the results of character flaws or personal weakness; they are the result of biological problems in the brain that can be balanced.
 If you or a loved one is struggling, contact the Amen Clinics today or call (888) 288-9834.